-The decision of who you decide to source your packaging from should never just be about cost; there are a lot of important factors to consider, such as MOQs (Minimum Order Quantities) for different packaging elements, turnaround times, and the sustainability of a supplier’s designs.
+The decision of who you decide to source your packaging from should never just be about cost.
+There are many factors to consider, such as MOQs (Minimum Order Quantities) for different packaging elements, turnaround times, and the sustainability of a supplier’s designs.

 To help evaluate your options, create a checklist of requirements for your holiday packaging before you start scouting out suppliers.
-Set your budget, decide on the specifics of your design — for example, does it need to provide protection? — and work out your business’ own timeline for production and use.
+Set your budget, decide on the specifics of your design, and work out your business’ own timeline for production and use.

 Less Development.
 More Marketing.